Beginners learn the most from their mistakes but it’s nice to have some gardening wisdom for a better season.

 Putting in your garden in and then realizing you have no water source makes for a challenging time growing food!
 Be sure to pay attention to where your outside taps are located and know your local water restrictions (if any).
 Most crops prefer to be watered at the base of instead of overhead, this is especially important during the heat of the day.
 Peppers, tomatoes and even seedlings can get leaf burn from watering in strong sunshine so it’s best to water in the morning.

 Beginners tend to do two things: grow their crops too closely together or their grow crops too far apart.
 It’s important to give your crops enough space otherwise the roots will compete for nutrients.
 Other times not all your seeds will germinate and you end up with large gaps of wasted space that invites weeds.
 Take a look at your seed packets and make sure you have the correct spacing.
-In general it’s better to sow too closely together and then ‘thin out’ the seedlings afterwards (learn how to here).
+In general it’s better to sow too closely together and then thin the seedlings.
 If you sowed your crops too far apart or they didn’t germinate you can sow shallow rooted crops like mesclun greens or radishes to fill in the gaps.

 The other mistake is sowing depth.
 Many beginners just sow seeds without paying attention to how much soil needs to be covering the seeds.
 This is common with tiny seeds like carrots which need to be barely covered and then never germinate because they are sown too deeply.
 A general rule of thumb is that the size of the seed is how much soil should cover them, but read your seed packets for sowing depth.